OpenEuroLLM/LLMSlurmEval/README.md

 This collect scripts to launch evaluations on a list of datasets and checkpoints with a slurm job array.

+**Deprecated:** This repository has been deprecated.
+Use https://github.com/OpenEuroLLM/multi-cluster-eval instead which has similar functionalities but provides better support for multicluster and more automated workflows.

 ## Setup

 ### Node setup